 Our 5 days in Juneau merely scratched the surface of all that it has to offer.
 While we highly recommend you check out the above mentioned adventures, these ones are worth a look too.
 It’s Juneau, I can’t imagine they will disappoint.

-- Bear Viewing on Admiralty Island – taking a floatplane from downtown Juneau, this 30 minute trip will land you in what the Tlingit people called the ‘fortress of bears’.
+Taking a floatplane from downtown Juneau, this 30 minute trip will land you in what the Tlingit people called the ‘fortress of bears’.
 The Pack Creek Sanctuary is the best places to view Brown Bears in Southeast Alaska.
 If you want to see bears here, plan your trip between June and September.
 Book a bear viewing trip to Admiralty Island

-- Whale Watching at Tracy’s Arm Fjord – taking an all say cruise from Juneau not only gives you a prime opportunity to see whales but also a chance to get up close to more glaciers.
+Taking an all say cruise from Juneau not only gives you a prime opportunity to see whales but also a chance to get up close to more glaciers.
 Spend a day cruising the Tracy Arm Fjord, dodging icebergs, laughing at seals and observing whales.
 Book a whale watching trip to Tracy’s Arm Fjord.

-- East Glacier Loop – this 3.5 mile loop trail will give you glimpses of the East side of Mendenhall Glacier.
+This 3.5 mile loop trail will give you glimpses of the East side of Mendenhall Glacier.
 While the Mendenhall Glacier visitors center sees thousands of cruise ship visitors a day, they rarely venture beyond the close by trails, meaning the forests and mountains beyond are virtually empty and a haven for hiking.

 Hiking in Juneau